 Patellofemoral pain could be the consequence of irritation with the soft tissues about the knee.
 Strained tendons are quite common in athletes.
 Other predisposing factors to patellofemoral pain include overuse, muscle imbalance, and inadequate stretching.
 Pain that begins in another area of the body, including the back or hip, might result in knee pain (referred pain).

 In many individuals with runner’s knee, the kneecap may be out of alignment.
 Vigorous activities, therefore, can cause excessive stress and wear around the cartilage under the kneecap.
 This can then lead to the softening and breaking down of the cartilage behind the patella (chondromalacia patella), hence, causing damage to the underlying bone and irritate the joint lining.

 Symptoms of runners knee

-The pain of runner’s knee can be felt either behind the kneecap itself or at the back of the knee.
+The pain of the runner’s knee can be felt either behind the kneecap itself or at the back of the knee.
 It may also develop after undertaking physical activity.
-Consequently, you may experience a grinding sensation around the kneecap area or have pain develop when walking down or up stairs, kneeling, squatting, and even sitting having a bent knee for an extended time.
+Consequently, you may experience a grinding sensation around the kneecap area or have pain develop when walking down or upstairs, kneeling, squatting, and even sitting having a bent knee for an extended time.

-To treat runners knee it is important to know the exact problem triggering the pain, which is usually nonsurgical.
+To treat the runner’s knee it is important to know the exact problem triggering the pain, which is usually nonsurgical.

-• Taping: Other nonsurgical treatments involve taping the kneecap, or similarly utilising a special brace for knee support during sports participation.
+Taping: Other nonsurgical treatments involve taping the kneecap, or similarly utilizing a special brace for knee support during sports participation.
 Special shoe inserts (orthotics) may often be prescribed to help relieve the discomfort.